-- 1) An eye examination, including dilation as professionally indicated. - 2) Tonometry (glaucoma testing) - 3) A pair of lenses: - Plastic or glass single vision, bifocal or trifocal lenses, in any prescription range; - Glass grey #3 prescription lenses; - Oversize lenses; - Post-cataract lenses; - ► Fashion, sun or gradient tinted plastic lenses; - Photogrey Extra® (photosensitive) glass lenses (lenses that change from light to dark in varying mounts epending on exposure to ultraviolet light.); - ► Blended invisible bifocals (a lens with two different segments one for distance vision and one for near vision with no visible line); - Polycarbonate lenses (a high index, impact-resistant plastic lens); - Ultraviolet (UV) coating (a lens coating which blocks ultraviolet light); - Standard and premium types of progressive addition lenses (A no-line lens with a gradual blend of prescriptions, from that needed for distance viewing at the top to that needed for reading at the bottom.
+- An eye examination, including dilation as professionally indicated. - Tonometry (glaucoma testing) - A pair of lenses: - Plastic or glass single vision, bifocal or trifocal lenses, in any prescription range; - Glass grey #3 prescription lenses; - Oversize lenses; - Post-cataract lenses; - Fashion, sun or gradient tinted plastic lenses; - Photogrey Extra® (photosensitive) glass lenses (lenses that change from light to dark in varying mounts epending on exposure to ultraviolet light.); - Blended invisible bifocals (a lens with two different segments - one for distance vision and one for near vision with no visible line); - Polycarbonate lenses (a high index, impact-resistant plastic lens); - Ultraviolet (UV) coating (a lens coating which blocks ultraviolet light); - Standard and premium types of progressive addition lenses (A no-line lens with a gradual blend of prescriptions, from that needed for distance viewing at the top to that needed for reading at the bottom.
 Can be worn instead of bi- and tri-focals and come in glass, plastic, high index and polycarbonate materials, as well as photochromic glass, plastic and high index.
-Progressive addition multifocals can be worn by most people, but conventional bifocals will be supplied at no additional charge for anyone who is unable to adapt to progressive addition lenses);

-- Scratch-resistant coating (a hard clear coating on plastic lenses to increase scratch resistance); - Intermediate vision lenses (covers two distinct powers a near vision zone and an intermediate vision zone optimized for distances of 2-4 feet) - ► Standard ARC (anti-reflective coating a clear coating that limits glare on the internal and external surfaces of the lens).
+Progressive addition multifocals can be worn by most people, but conventional bifocals will be supplied at no additional charge for anyone who is unable to a near vision zone and an intermediate vision zone optimized for distances of 2-4 feet) - Standard ARC (anti-reflective coating a clear coating that limits glare on the internal and external surfaces of the lens).
 Premium anti-reflective coating is available for an extra \$13 fee and Ultra anti-reflective coating is available for a \$25 fee; - Polarized lenses (laminated lenses with a layer of polarizing material that filters light from a particular direction, reducing glare from reflective surfaces); - Plastic photosensitive lenses (lenses that darken when exposed to ultraviolet light either through a colorchanging coating or a photochromic substance mixed throughout the lens); - High-index (thinner and lighter) lenses.
-(For patients requiring strong prescriptions, provides the same amount of visual correction with less material - glass or plastic - than traditional lenses.) - 4) New and existing contact lens wearers will receive a supply (two multi-packs) of lenses, along with all necessary visits for proper fitting and recommended follow-up care. - 5) A pair of frames selected from the Premier selection of frames from the exclusive "Tower Collection" in most network provider offices.
+(For patients requiring strong prescriptions, provides the same amount of visual correction with less material glass or plastic than traditional lenses.) - New and existing contact lens wearers will receive a supply (two multi-packs) of lenses, along with all necessary visits for proper fitting and recommended follow-up care. - A pair of frames selected from the Premier selection of frames from the exclusive "Tower Collection" in most network provider offices.